marc-cubells/loveit-hugo-theme-forked/content/posts/leave_request_chatbot/index.md

 ![langchain_logo](<langchain_logo.png>)

-[**LangChain**](https://www.langchain.com) is a versatile open-source framework designed to build applications leveraging large language models (LLMs).
+[**LangChain**](https://www.langchain.com) is a versatile open-source framework designed to build applications powered by large language models (LLMs).
 Our chatbot utilizes an LLM as a reasoning engine, which, in LangChain terminology, is referred to as an [**Agent**](https://python.langchain.com/docs/modules/agents/).
-This agent is responsible for planning and executing actions based on user input.
+This Agent is responsible for planning and executing actions based on user input.

 The LangChain Agent operates through a structured process: